Basic Raw Materials

 The administration of BRM extraction in Western Australia is complex, with the relevant legislation and approval authorities dependent upon land ownership and, in some cases, use of the material.

 BRM extraction can occur on Crown land or private land.
 BRM extraction on Crown Land (unallocated, reserves or pastoral leases) for commercial sale requires a Mining Lease.
-Mining tenements are issued under the Mining Act 1978 and are administered by DMIRS.
+Mining tenements are issued under the Mining Act 1978 and are administered by DEMIRS.
 BRM extraction on private land (freehold) requires approval under the Planning and Development Act 2005 (Development Approval) and the Local Government Act 1995 (Extractive Industry Licences).
-This is due to BRM not being defined as a mineral for the purposes of the Mining Act 1978.
+This is due to BRM on private land not being defined as a mineral for the purposes of the Mining Act 1978.

 BRM State Planning Policies